CodesOfRishi/navita/README.md

 **Synopsis:** `cd [string...]`

-Search through directories in the current working directory and select the desired one.
-In the absence of a match, Navita will search the history and directly navigate to the highest-ranked matching directory.
-You can also navigate directories the same way you would with the usual built-in cd command.
+- Navita will search the history and directly navigate to the highest-ranked matching directory.
+The current working directory will not be considered in the search.
+- You can also navigate directories the same way you would with the usual built-in cd command.

 > [!NOTE]
-> Navita will compare the last word of the string argument to the end of the paths in the history to determine the highest-ranked matching directory.
+> - Navita will compare the last word of the string argument to the end of the paths in the history to determine the highest-ranked matching directory.<br>

 <div align="center">